-I generally don’t recommend to rug a horse.
-However, there are times when due to lack of shelter, you may need to provide cover for your old or sick horse.
+I generally don’t recommend rugging a horse.
+However, there are times when due to lack of shelter or many days of constant rain and wind, you may choose to provide cover for your horse.

-This is the only rug I’d recommend for responsible rugging and here’s why:
+This is the rug I recommend for responsible rugging of most horses and here’s why:

 The Coolheat Blanket has many advantages over the average horse rug: